How do I report an ad?

 We don’t just report on newsworthy issues and offer an educational resource for our readers.
 We also actively fight against deceptive marketing by regularly filing complaint letters with various government agencies and private entities alerting them to misleading and deceptive ads, which we hope will lead to real change.

 No. TINA.org is an independent nonprofit organization.
-Though we share the same goal as many government agencies regulating consumer affairs, we realize those agencies can only do so much.
-They can draft rules and guidelines, but enforcement, if it happens at all, is often too little, too late.
+Though we share the same goal as many government agencies regulating consumer affairs — and regularly file complaints with those agencies — we realize the government can only do so much.
+These agencies can draft rules and guidelines, but enforcement, if it happens at all, is often too little, too late.
 TINA.org applauds the government for what it does right, and fills in—and pushes back—when it comes up short.

 If you have an ad-blocking extension installed on your browser (round of applause if you do), it may be blocking legitimate TINA.org content, which often features ads for comment or criticism.
 You can temporarily disable the extension in the “Tools” menu of your browser.